lusee-night/opsim/docs/README.md

     1) `t_surface`: array of surface temps in 15 min increments for lunar cycle
     2) `EPV_area`: Area of E PV panel in m^2
     3) `WPV_area`: Area of W PV panel in m^2
-    4) TPV_area: Area of top PV panel in m^2
+    4) `TPV_area`: Area of top PV panel in m^2
-    5) solarConstant: Radiated power of sun, in W/m^2
+    5) `solarConstant``: Radiated power of sun, in W/m^2
     6) through 10 as defined for PVProjArea() above
     7) -
     8) -
     9) -
     10) -
-    11) dust_obscuration: Fractional decrement in panel power from dust.
+    11) `dust_obscuration`: Fractional decrement in panel power from dust.
 We usually use 5% as a conservative estimate.
-    12) shadowing: Fractional decrement in panel power from shadows of antennas, deployers, etc. on top face.
+    12) `shadowing`: Fractional decrement in panel power from shadows of antennas, deployers, etc. on top face.
 I had a whole complex section to calculate this as a function of time for a simplified physical geometry of the antennas and deployers, but with the current layout shadows are minimized.
 This could be implemented approximately with an array: 10% for 25 hours after sunrise and before sunset, then falling sharply to 0% for the rest of the day.
-     13) EOL_degradation: End of Life degredation factor, including radiation etc. 5% is approximately correct from SolAero specs.
+    13) `EOL_degradation`: End of Life degredation factor, including radiation etc. 5% is approximately correct from SolAero specs.

 Function returns arrays of power for TPV, EPV, WPV, in 15 minute increments.